pipefox/fvtt-simple-dice-roller-deluxe/README.md

 Feel free to make pull requests with corrected json texts!

 <hr/>

-## Potential new Features
-This module is complete, but I might add some options down the line if there's interest and I have time. :)
-* Better chat output for 'Call of Cthulhu' Bonus/Penalty rolls.<br>In the meantime, use the Cthulhu 7th Edition System for Foundry for better d100 integration.
-* Add DCC Style Dice - d3, d5, d7, d14, d24, d30 (in a secondary table).
-* Add compounding and penetrating dice to the Exploding Dice toggles.
-* Make dice-form CSS fancier: better tooltips, optional toggle button labels, transparency effects, no outer border.

 ## Why "Simple Dice Roller Deluxe"?
 * This module is for GMs who use the Foundry app for battle maps and tracking while the players have physical character sheets (or digital ones on their phones/tablets).
 Having a simple roll table with no character-sheet modifiers can be handy in such cases.